graphprotocol/allocation-optimizer/docs/src/configuration.md

 - `protocol_network::String`: Defines the protocol network that allocation transactions should be sent to.
 The current protocol network options are "mainnet", "goerli", "arbitrum", and "arbitrum-goerli".
 By default, `"mainnet"`
+- `syncing_networks::Vector{String}`: The list of syncing networks to support when selecting the set of possible subgraphs.
+This list should match the networks available to your graph-node.
+By default, the list is a singleton of your protocol network

 ### Example Configurations